-The Institute of Modern Art is proud to be producing Manning’s first-ever survey exhibition.
-The show will bring together works from the past eight years that will immerse audiences in mesmerising encounters with light, movement and sound scored by carefully manipulated or constructed technologies.
-Giving new context to the artist’s work, Manning will collaborate with an architect for the first time in his career.
-Together they will push the boundaries between artwork and gallery, exhibition and performance.
+The Institute of Modern Art is proud to be produce Manning’s first-ever survey exhibition.
+The show brings together works from the past eight years that immerse audiences in mesmerising encounters with light, movement and sound scored by carefully manipulated and constructed technologies.
+Giving new context to the artist’s work, Manning collaborated with an architect for the first time in his career.
+Together they pushed the boundaries between artwork and gallery, exhibition and performance.

-The show will include works from the three key strategies that recur in Manning’s oeuvre: lightmobiles, self-playing instruments, and hacked technology.
+The show includes works from the three key strategies that recur in Manning’s oeuvre: lightmobiles, self-playing instruments, and hacked technology.

-A new catalogue, documenting the artist’s career and the exhibition, will contain essays by leading art historians and scholars of experimental music and sound art.
-The book will explore Manning’s practice in depth and give the work a national and global context.
+A new catalogue, documenting the artist’s career and the exhibition, contains essays by leading art historians and scholars of experimental music and sound art.
+The book explores Manning’s practice in depth and gives the work a national and global context.

 Tour Dates 2018